Student loan forgiveness is one of the more popular political topics in our current environment.

 Even though I don’t believe that waving the magic wand and forgiving federal student loans is the best approach, I think reform is needed.
 Both with colleges and the continually increasing rises in tuition, and to help those struggling with student loan debt.
 Below are a few places to focus on instead of broad student loan forgiveness.

 Improve Income-Based Repayment Plan Programs

 Income-based repayment plans allow borrowers to repay student loans based on a percentage of an individual’s discretionary income.
 The cap is set at 10 percent of discretionary income for most plans.
-The borrower’s payments are capped at 10 percent of discretionary income for 20 to 25 years, depending on the program.
+Depending on the program, the borrower’s payments are capped at 10 percent of discretionary income for 20 to 25 years.
 Then, the remaining balance on loans is forgiven at the end of that period.

 Income-based repayment plans sound great on paper.
 However, recent reports have provided evidence that income-based repayment plan programs have been poorly managed.
 There is significant bureaucracy up front, but there have been many reported cases where the Department of Education lost track of important information about an individual’s plan.